tuankhoin/How-Long-Does-It-Take-To-Cook-This/README.md

-# COMP30027 Project 2 - How Long Does It Take To Cook This?
+# How Long Does It Take To Cook This?

+*Project II of COMP30027 (Machine Learning) - The University of Melbourne*

 Author:
 * Tuan Khoi Nguyen - `1025294`
 * Hai Hong Tran - `1012919`

+## About
+This repo includes all of processed files that were used in the Project.
+The main aim of the Project is to successfully predict cooking durations for culinary recipes from *food.com*.
+Our implementation strategy has helped us to reach the top position on the cohort's [Kaggle Competition](https://www.kaggle.com/c/comp30027-2021/leaderboard), which consists of 400 teams from the whole course, leaving the 2nd (*) highest team 1% behind (70 correct guesses).

+(*): It is actually the 3rd place on the Kaggle leaderboard, since our 2 accounts both ended up on top.

+## Files
-Submission zip file of this project includes the following files:
+Submission file of this project includes the following files:

+### `Report.pdf`

+The report file for this project, consisting of analysis and method description.

 ### `input` folder